exoplanet-dev/exoplanet/joss/paper.md

 from a comprehensive list!) `EXOFAST` [@eastman13; @eastman19], `radvel` [@fulton18], `juliet` [@espinoza19], `exostriker` [@trifonov19], `PYANETI`
 [@barragan19], `allesfitter` [@guenther20], and `orbitize` [@blunt20].
 These
-packages all focus on providing a high level interface for designing models and then executing a fit. `exoplanet`, however, is designed to be lower level, and more conceptually similar to tools like `batman` [@kreidberg15], `PyTransit` [@parviainen15], `ellc` [@maxted16], or `starry` [@luger19], which provide the building blocks for evaluating the models required for inference with exoplanet datasets.
-In fact, several of the higher-level packages listed above include these lower-level libraries as dependencies and our hope is that `exoplanet` could provide the backend for future high-level libraries.
+packages all focus on providing a high-level interface for designing models and then executing a fit. `exoplanet`, however, is designed to be lower level and more conceptually similar to tools like `batman` [@kreidberg15], `PyTransit` [@parviainen15], `ellc` [@maxted16], or `starry` [@luger19], which provide the building blocks for evaluating the models required for inference with exoplanet datasets.
+In fact, several of the higher-level packages listed above include these lower-level libraries as dependencies, and our hope is that `exoplanet` could provide the backend for future high-level libraries.

-As emphasized in the title of this paper, the main selling point `exoplanet` when compared to other tools in this space is that it supports differentiation of all components of the model and is designed to integrate seamlessly with the `aesara` [@aesara; formerly known as `Theano`, @theano] automatic differentiation
+As emphasized in the title of this paper, the main selling point of `exoplanet` when compared to other tools in this space is that it supports differentiation of all components of the model and is designed to integrate seamlessly with the `aesara` [@aesara; formerly known as `Theano`, @theano] automatic differentiation